FastComments/fastcomments-docs/src/content/guides/api/items/sso-user-structure.md

     /** If null, Access Control will not be applied to the user.
 If an empty list, this user will not be able to see any pages or @mention other users. **/ groupIds?: string[] | null
     createdFromSimpleSSO?: boolean
-    /** Don't let other users see this user's activity, including comments, on their profile. **/ isProfileActivityPrivate?: boolean
+    /** Don't let other users see this user's activity, including comments, on their profile.
+Default is true to provide secure profiles by default. **/ isProfileActivityPrivate?: boolean
 }
 [inline-code-end]